lyttdaj20/practical-c-programming-3rd-edition-solutions/README.md

 Each file is numbered by Chapter and Exercise Number (e.g. 05-02 is Exercise 2 in Chapter 5)

 Chapters
-    4: Basic Declarations and Expressions
+    4: Basic Declarations and Expressions\n
     5: Arrays, Qualifiers, and Reading Numbers
     6: Decision and Control Statements
     7: Programming Process